cmtsai2023/AICITY2023_Track5_DVHRM/README.md

 # Solution pipeline
 1. Download the training_videos from [track5 of AI CIty Challenge](http://www.aicitychallenge.org/2023-track5-download/)
-2. Extract ims from Track 5 training_videos by using:
+2. Extract images from Track 5 training_videos by using:
 - bash ./run_extract_train_frames.sh
 3. Convert gt.txt to yolo txt by using:
 - python GTxywh2yolo.py